straider/challenges/LearningPath/2017/EnterpriseContainerisation/OpenShift/OpenShift Origin/Windows 7/All-in-One.md

 After configuring the environment variables and after bringing the Vagrant box up then, inside the Vagrant box (by issuing the command ```vagrant ssh```), the following steps are required to configure OpenShift as well:

 - Create or edit the Master Proxy Configuration File;
-- Edit the Main Service Configuration.
+- Edit the Main Service Configuration;
+- Restart OpenShift Processes.

 ### Master Proxy Configuration File